pass-cu/pass-study-materials/W25_COMP_1005-1405/README.md

 ## Session Information
 Fridays 2:35pm - 4:25pm (ML 402)

-*Fourth floor of the library in the Center for Student Academic Support.
+*Fourth floor of MacOdrum Library in the Center for Student Academic Support.

 ## Contact Information
 Please email me if you want to chat or have questions!